 Streaming and VR

-When it comes to VR, the situation is even better.
-The RTX 2080 Ti will let you play any virtual reality game, and enjoy it to the fullest.
-In combination with the VR headset we’ve chosen for this build, you’ll have the time of your life in any virtual world you choose.
+In combination with the VR headset we’ve chosen, you’ll have the time of your life in any virtual world you choose.

-The upgradeability of this build is the only thing that you might find lacking, but the reason for his is that this $5000 build already has some of the best components that are currently available.
-There really isn’t much you can do to make it better.
+Upgradeability is the only thing that you might find lacking, but the reason for this is simple – this build already contains all the latest top-tier components.
+There really isn’t much you can do to make it better until we see some new releases.

-However, if you do wish to upgrade at some point in the future, there shouldn’t be any problems.
-The case is large enough to accommodate even an EATX motherboard, and even the largest GPUs out there.
-It’s also spacious enough to allow for a complicated custom water cooling loop, so all your options are open on that front.
+However, even if you do wish to upgrade in the future, there shouldn’t be any major problems.
+The case is large enough to accommodate even an EATX motherboard, and any of the largest GPUs out there, and the motherboard is well-equipped with SATA, M.2, and other connectivity options, so there won’t be anything limiting you on that front either.

 The PC Build